Scheifele nets hat trick as Jets beat Rangers 4-2

 Connor put Winnipeg ahead when he whipped the puck past Shesterkin at 12:18 of the second with Braden Schneider in the penalty box.
 The goal was Connor's 30th this season, the sixth time he has reached the milestone.

 Scheifele scored his second goal of the night at 17:55 of the second, beating Shesterkin on a breakaway.
-Scheifele had 20 or more goals in nine-straight seasons, a franchise record.
+Scheifele has 20 or more goals in nine-straight seasons, a franchise record.

+"He's been doing it all.
+His stats speak for themselves," Hellebuyck said of Scheifele's play.
+"He's been very reliable. ΓÇª You see a lot of success from doing the right thing."

 Scheifele completed the eighth hat trick of career with an empty-net goal, his 22nd of the season.